Home

 I have realized a consistent 550° burn, measured 18" above the stovetop, with this method.
 The Rutland brand burn indicator (thermometer) seems to be way off, over 150° too low at times, so I bought another one (what was I thinking?) and found it had a huge lagtime, but when it finally settled out, it was only 25-50° too low, when compared to a Fluke 62 Mini IR Thermometer.
 I have learned not to trust the Rutland brand, but keep the better-working one on the stovepipe as my sanity check and use the Fluke 62 for my monitoring of the various surfaces around the stove.
 When the stovepipe is at about 550°, the outside belly of the stove is running between 650 and 750° and the cast iron humidifier on the stovetop is at about 250°.

 March 2009 - Implementing an idea for a better-looking surround - after deciding in January to build a hearth surround that looks nicer than the ton of 1/2-inch cement boards that the landlord provided, I finally found a cool idea - tin ceiling tiles, with ceramic tiles around them.
-It just so happens that the retailer of the tiles, The American Tin Ceiling Company ( website: www.AmericanTinCeilings.com ), is located in the same town as my wife, Bradenton, Florida - a really long story, if you are looking to buy a duplex there, then email me ASAP!
-So, we paid them a visit this month and checked out all their finishes (there are a LOT of them to choose from) and some of their patterns (we had made some decisions ahead of time) and walked out with the 5- 2'x2' tiles that we needed.
+It just so happens that the retailer of the tiles, The American Tin Ceiling Company ( website: www.AmericanTinCeilings.com ), is located in Bradenton, Florida - a really long story.
+So, I paid them a visit this month and checked out all their finishes (there are a LOT of them to choose from) and some of their patterns (I had made some decisions ahead of time) and walked out with the 5- 2'x2' tiles that I needed.
 I will post pics as that surround developes.
 But, American Tin Ceilings has some great products.
-Heidi is already thinking about what else we can do using their tin ceiling tiles.

 December 2008 - The potbelly stove gets installed! - An ice storm hits New Hampshire.
 We are without power for 4 days.
 On the second day of the outage, the landlord stops by to check on the property and his wife talks him into getting everything needed to get my potbelly stove functional.
 This video is of the stove burning anthracite coal.
 I start it with a sheet of newspaper on the grate, with some wood kindling above that, then a little hardwood charcoal, with nut-sized coal on top of it all.
 The neat-looking blue/purple flame is not as vibrant in this video as it is in real life.